A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Theoretical Framework

-\csubsection{ $\FDP$ property and Model Selection Consistency}
+\subsection{$\FDP$ property and model selection consistency}

-In this subsection, we will discuss the asymptotic property of our FDP estimator when the intercepts are quite sparse that $\pi_0=1$.
-Under this setup, the consistency of $\hat{\FDR}_{\lambda}(t)$ can be readily obtained based on Proposition~\ref{Proposition-2} (ii.) and condition (C6).
-Our theoretical result below is similar to that derived in \cite{Fan:Han:Gu:2012}. \begin{theorem} Suppose the assumption~\eqref{2.3} and $\mathrm{(C1)}$--$\mathrm{(C6)}$ hold.
-Then, for any $t>0$, we have
+In this subsection, we discuss the asymptotic property of our FDP estimator when the intercepts are so sparse that condition (C2) holds.
+Under this setup, the consistency of $\widehat{\FDR}_{\lambda}(t)$ can be readily obtained based on Propositions~\ref{Proposition-1} and ~\ref{Proposition-2}. \begin{theorem} Suppose the assumption~\eqref{2.3} and conditions $\mathrm{(C1)}$--$\mathrm{(C5)}$ hold.
+Then, for any $\lambda \in [0, 1)$ and $t>0$, we have